-Plagiarism is use of intellectual material produced by another parson without acknowledging its source.
-Common examples are copying, paraphrasing (published, unpublished or web based) from others without acknowledging the authors.
+Plagiarism is use of intellectual material without acknowledging its source.
+Common examples are copying, paraphrasing (from published, unpublished or web based sources) without acknowledging/referencing the authors.

 Plagiarism is a serious academic offence and violation of academic and student conduct rules.
-It is regarded as stealing of intellectual properties.
+It is regarded as theft of intellectual property.
 It is punishable with falling grades or possibly more severe action.